-I love getting organized and when it comes to planners, day timers, agendas… whatever you call them, I’m a sucker for a great system that will keep me motivated through the week.
-Inventing my own system is the most fun for me, and while I’ve posted a DIY planner tutorial that I used to make my 2011 planner, the problem with making a planner for yourself that will last you a year is that you have to bind it yourself, and make it durable enough to last a long time.
+I love getting organized and when it comes to planners, day timers, agendas – whatever you call them, I’m a sucker for a great system that will keep me motivated through the week.
+Inventing my system is the most fun for me.
+While I’ve posted a DIY planner tutorial that I used to make my 2011 planner, the problem with making a planner for yourself that will last you a year is that you have to bind it yourself and make it durable enough to last a long time.
 That’s a big stumbling block for many people, so when I made my 2012 planner I wanted to come up with an approach that more of you could try for yourselves :)

 - A Classic Extra Large Moleskine Notebook (I used the squared, soft cover version)